-When couples first come in to me for counseling, it is not unusual for the very first problem to be this: one person doesn’t want to be there.
+When couples first come to me for counseling, it is not unusual for the very first problem to be this: one person doesn’t want to be there.
 (It’s usually but not always a man, so for clarity’s sake I’ll use a man in this example.)
-The relationship is not working, something has been wrong for a long time, and one person (often, but not always, a woman) is quite upset about it.
-But she is even more angry because of all the resisted attempts to get help while things got so bad.
+The relationship is not working, something has been wrong for a long time, and one person is quite upset about it.
+In this example, let’s say it’s a woman.
+She is even more angry because of all the resisted attempts to get help while things got so bad.

 What this couple doesn’t see is what I see: so often, at the end of successful therapy, the reluctant person is happier and more satisfied with counseling than the person who dragged them in, kicking and screaming.

 Solving The Problem

 Do we really care about why this is, or should we get right down to what to do about it?

 The answer is deceptively simple, even though so many people don’t do it.
 Ask.
 Directly.
 But with no complaining.
 No hinting.
 No ultimatum where you wait around for him to make the appointment to prove his love.
 Just make the appointment, tell him you’ve made it because you deeply value your relationship and want it to be awesome, and tell him you want him to come.